 This is a new article about our Custom Software Solution service which will reveal all about the software product evolution.
 In this article, as well as in others like it, we’ll talk about the service itself, what it is, and what you’ll get as a result.
-To know more about C. S. S. itself, you should probably read about IT-consulting, development, maintenance, and its other components.
+To know more about custom IT solutions, you should probably read about IT-consulting, development, maintenance, and its other components.

 This 5 (or more, depends on you) minutes of reading will help you build a better understanding of software creation and evolution.
 Hence, this article answers the question of what will happen if you develop your IT-solution without its further evolution, how this process helps win the competition, expand the client base, and even how the first interface of Facebook looked like.

 We hope we got you hooked.
 And now when you’re on the edge of your seat - let’s get started.

 What is The Software Product Evolution

 What you need to know first is the definition of software product evolution.
 The concept that lies at the core of the term is post-release software modification needed to further adapt to the changing market conditions and business needs.
 Here, in MassMedia Group, we think of software product evolution as of a special service, that provides our clients with new versions or updates to the existing product.

 Software product evolution starts with an analysis.
 Technical expertise and look through an examination of your competitors are also important, but once you forget about the business side of the project - you fail.
 We think through all of our client’s business goals, requirements, and needs to better the software product we have released.
 By the way, trends, insights, and competitive solutions shouldn’t be forgotten if you want to improve your IT-solutions, so we always remember to take them into account.

 This way, software product evolution, conducted with all the requirements and proper analysis, can make your IT-solution not just good but perfect.
 If you do it right keeping in mind the necessary improvements, the results won’t take long to happen.